-Community halls often have accessibility limitations both physically and visually, mainly due to their age.
-The front entrance to the building often requires a user to climb steps.
-Halls that do not a main accessible entrance may be forced to locate one at the less desirable side of the building.
-Doors with a lever style knob are more accessible than a door knob handle which requires full dexterity.
+The Sheffield Mills community hall has accessibility limitations both physically and visually.
+The front entrance to the building requires a user to climb steps.
+The hall does have an accessible entrance, but it is located at the less desirable side of the building.
+In addition, the front door uses a knob door handle that requires full dexterity.